If you know me then you may know that one of my favourite things to do when exploring a new city is to eat.

 Though Ramen-ya was the one with less five-star ratings, we decided to try the ramen there.
 The menu already had a lot of different options and you could also adjust your meal, by adding some extra toppings.

 A vegan dish is currently not available, because the noodles themselves do have eggs in them.
-We took two portions of vegetarian ramen (one with Kimchi instead of the egg) and the chicken ones.
+We took two servings of vegetarian ramen (one with Kimchi instead of the egg) and the chicken ones.

 Both tasted really good and in contrast to a lot of other vegetarian soups I had, this one was really substantial.
 The chicken ramen where good, too and pretty aromatic.